entur/owasp-orb/README.md

           arguments: "--scan ./ --failOnCVSS 7 --suppression ./dependency-check-suppressions.xml"
 ```

 See the [arguments page](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html) for further details.
-Note that `--out`, `--format`, `--data` and `--noupdate` arguments are already appended by this orb (updating the database is performed in an individual previous step).
+Note that `--format`, `--data` and `--noupdate` arguments are already appended by this orb (updating the database is performed in an individual previous step).

 ## Caching
 The OWASP plugin checks for updates to its database every four hours, and the database is cached by the orb like so: